Skip to main content

 The Academy Hosts Open House to Inaugurate Its New Headquarters

-AN exterior shot of the U.S. Realty Company building in lower Manhattan.
+An exterior shot of the U.S. Realty Company building in lower Manhattan.

 The Academy moved into the landmark building at 115 Broadway last May and celebrated by hosting almost 200 scientists and science enthusiasts for a special panel discussion and networking reception.